otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02.md

 When setting up a project, it is important to have a clear file structure.
 This makes it easier to find files and maintain the project.

 ## Formative Assessment

-Before you start, create a new branch called **week-02-formative-assessment**.

 If you get stuck on any of the following tasks, feel free to use **ChatGPT** permitting, you are aware of the following: